-- 5 Return to Test Analog Output using ESC and continue to Test Relaisausgang using ▶ or ▲. - > Testing functionality of relay outputs - 1 Press SET, choose between Alarm 1, 2, 3, 4 with ▶ or ▲. - 2 Press SET.
+5 Return to Test Analog Output using ESC and continue to Test Relay Output using ▶ or ▲.

+> Testing functionality of relay outputs

+- 1 Press SET, choose between Alarm 1, 2, 3, 4 with ▶ or ▲. - 2 Press SET.

 The relay can now be tested.
-You can choose between OFF and ON using \blacktriangleright or \blacktriangle .
+You can choose between OFF and ON using $\blacktriangleright$ or $\blacktriangle$ .
 If ON is chosen, the NO contact is closed, the NC contact opened.
 If OFF is chosen, the NC contact is closed, the NO contact opened.

-- 3 To test, route a measuring cable from the relay terminals (see chapter 1.3.2.3) out of the transmitter to a multimeter (resistance measurement) or continuity tester. - 4 Go back to Test Relay Output by pressing either SET (starts relay test) or ESC (exits the menu without relay test). - > Reading off min./max. values of channels
+- 3 To test, route a measuring cable from the relay terminals (see chapter 1.3.2.3) out of the transmitter to a multimeter (resistance measurement) or continuity tester. - 4 Go back to Test Relay Output by pressing either SET (starts relay test) or ESC (exits the menu without relay test).

+Reading off min./max. values of channels

-To reset the max./min. values, see chapter 1.4.6.9, Editing Reset main menu.
+To reset the max./min. values, see chapter 1.4.6.10, Editing Reset main menu.

-- 1 Read off the min./max. values of the two channels in succession by pressing ▶ or ▲ and return to Main Menu Analysis using ESC. - 2 Continue to Main Menu Message using ► or ▲ or return to Measuring Mode by pressing ESC.
+- Read off the min./max. values of the three channels by pressing ▶ or ▲ one after the other and return to Main Menu Analysis using ESC. - 2 Continue to Main Menu Message using ► or ▲ or return to Measuring Mode by pressing ESC.

-1.4.6.6 Editing Message main menu
+1.4.6.7 Editing Message main menu

-The last messages can be called up and the display of the messages can be switched on or off.
+Messages can be confirmed/acknowledged, the last messages can be called up and the display of the messages can be switched on or off.

-Using the P2A software (see volume 2, chapter 3.3.2) you can predefine which of the messages are to be shown in the display.
+Using the P2A software (see volume 2, chapter 3) you can predefine which of the messages are to be shown in the display.

-- 1 In Measuring Mode, press SET, select Main Menu Message using ▶ or ▲ and confirm selection with SET. - 2 Confirm Confirm message using SET. - 3 Select Last messages using \blacktriangleright or \blacktriangle and confirm with SET. - 4 Scroll between the messages recorded so far using ▶ or ▲ and press ESC to return to Last messages. - 5 Continue to Display of message with \blacktriangleright or \blacktriangle . - ON: Measurements are shown on the display in Measuring Mode. - OFF: No messages shown on display. - 6 Select ON or OFF using \triangleright or \blacktriangle and confirm selection with SET. - 7 Return to Main Menu Message by pressing ESC. - 8 Continue to Main Menu Ident using ► or ▲ or return to Measuring Mode by pressing ESC.
+- 1 In Measuring Mode, press SET, select Main Menu Message using ► or ▲ and confirm selection with SET. - 2 Confirm Confirm message using SET. - 3 Select Last messages using $\blacktriangleright$ or $\blacktriangle$ and confirm with SET. - 4 Scroll between the messages recorded so far using ▶ or ▲ and press ESC to return to Last messages. - 5 Continue to Display of message with $\blacktriangleright$ or $\blacktriangle$ . - ON: Measurements are shown on the display in Measuring Mode. - OFF: No messages shown on display. - 6 Select ON or OFF using $\triangleright$ or $\blacktriangle$ and confirm selection with SET. - 7 Return to Main Menu Message by pressing ESC. - 8 Continue to Main Menu Ident using ► or ▲ or return to Measuring Mode by pressing ESC.

-An overview of the messages can be found in chapter 1.5, Status, warning and error messages.
+An overview of the messages can be found in Chapter 1.5 Status, warning and error messages.

-1.4.6.7 Calling up Main Menu Ident
+1.4.6.8 Calling up Main Menu Ident